-407.03 Posthumous Disability Ratings.
+407.04 Posthumous Disability Ratings.

-If the veteran dies while waiting to get his or her rating, and the Department of Veterans Affairs retroactively grants the 100 percent total and permanent disability rating posthumously, the surviving spouse or domestic partner, if otherwise eligible, is entitled to receive the disability rating evaluation.
+If the veteran dies while waiting to get his or her rating, and the Department of Veterans Affairs retroactively grants the 100 percent total and permanent disability rating posthumously, the surviving spouse, civil union partner or domestic partner, if otherwise eligible, is entitled to receive the disability rating status.

 N.J.S.A.
 54:4-3.30 et seq. as amended by P.L.
 2007, c.
 317 eff.

 January 13, 2008.